nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds a client to the address book.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​ b/BIRTHDAY i/INCOME ra/RISK_APPETITE`
+Format: `addClient n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​ b/BIRTHDAY i/INCOME ra/RISK_APPETITE`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A client can have any number of tags (including 0)